M64GitHub/sidekick/README.md

 `sidekick` is fully written in C++, it is using the SDL audio layer for playback, and reSID for SID chip sound emulation.
 It also follows a modular approach to easily build your own utilities based upon it, or extend it for based on your needs.

+## Development status
+ - Playback (blocking) of SID dumps is working
+ - Basic visualisation of SID chip debug information is working

 ## siddmp m64 edition